 Adam Low (Chair)

 Adam has served as the Lead Pastor of Real Life Christian Church (formerly Logan Uniting Church) in South East Queensland since 2015.
-With a background in business management, Adam has 19 years pastoral leadership experience in a variety of settings – both large suburban and rural contexts.
+With a background in business management, Adam has pastoral leadership experience in a variety of settings – both large suburban and rural contexts.
 He has served as a Youth and Young Adults Pastor, Executive Pastor and School Chaplain.
 As the Lead Pastor at Real Life Christian Church serves on the Council (Board) of the congregation’s College: Calvary Christian College.
-Adam began his vocational ministry life in a large, thriving Baptist church and has been serving in the Uniting Church for more than a decade.
+Adam began his vocational ministry life in 2001 in a large, thriving Baptist church and has been serving in the Uniting Church since 2009.

 Adam is passionate about church planting, next generation ministry, leadership development and establishing mission-minded, disciple-making leaders who reproduce the same.